 However most of the studies involved higher intakes of sugars than usually consumed by everyday people and were relatively short-term.
 Thus some have question whether this is a true response or an overdose response.

-After a meal high in carbohydrates, particularly sugars, insulin is released from the pancreas in order to allow muscle cells to take up the sugar for usage or storage locally.
-Also the insulin causes the body to store the excess glucose for future usage in the liver and adipose (fat) cells.
+After a meal high in carbohydrates, particularly sugars, insulin is released from the pancreas in order to allow muscle cells to take up the insulin for usage or storage locally also the insulin causes the body to store the excess glucose for future usage in the liver and adipose (fat) cells.
 Insulin resistance occurs when high insulin levels persist over a prolonged period of time causing the body’s own sensitivity to the hormone to be reduced.
-Historically it was thought to occur mainly as an effect of being overweight (the old paradigm) but as mentioned above there is some growing evidence that excess glucose alone can cause insulin resistance without increase in weight (the new paradigm, this may explain why we still see thin people with new onset type 2 diabetics, although the vast majority are over weight).
+Historically It was thought to occur mainly as an effect of being overweight but as mentioned above there is some growing evidence that excess glucose alone can cause insulin resistance without increase in weight (this will explain why we still see thin type 2 diabetics, although the vast majority are over weight).

-I have given insulin resistance its own sub heading because of its probable epidemic being associated with the obesity epidemic and likely a precursor to most of the type 2 diabetes mellitus being seen.
+I have given insulin resistance it own sub heading because of its probable epidemic being associated with the obesity epidemic and likely a precursor to most of the type 2 diabetes mellitus being seen.
 We will only know for sure if we see a diabetes epidemic for which there are some very early indicators particularly with type 2 diabetes mellitus being diagnosed among children.
-Even from the heart disease perspective some computer models have suggested insulin resistance as being the most important factor estimated at 42% of cause of coronary heart disease deaths.
-While looking at it from the angle of insulin resistance (a meta-analysis by Gast et al) has shown that coronary heart disease risk increases by 46% for an increase of 21% for fasting glucose concentration and an increase of 4% for fasting insulin concentration (and an increase of one standard deviation in HOMA-IR concentration).
+Even from the heart disease perspective some computer models have suggested insulin resistance as being the most important factor estimated at 42% of cause of CHD deaths. (can’t find source link, will add later)

 There is strong evidence that raised free sugar intake causes an increase in blood pressure and affects blood lipids (cholesterol & triglycerides) particularly more so after 8 weeks duration and is seen the most when weight is stable or even falling while eating the same amount of calories (isoenergetic diets).